pranav244872/learning-ml/README.md

 - Cost Function for Logistic Regression
   The cost function (or loss function) for logistic regression is derived from the negative log-likelihood of the logistic regression model.
 It penalizes the model based on the difference between predicted probabilities and actual labels:

+### Neural Networks
+Neural networks are just another way to do supervised machine learning.
+They can be used to do both regression and classification.
+They are preferred over normal logistic and linear regression because they can learn how to do feature engineering by themselves.
+In classification, they can classify more than one classes.
+- Learnt how neural networks make predictions (forward propagation).
+- How to train a neural network using back propagation.
+- Learnt about different activations functions like sigmoid, tanh and relu including their use cases.
+- Learnt how to appropriately choose the size of the neural network.